AitoDotAI/aito-python-tools/docs/source/sdk.rst

   reddit_df = pd.read_csv('reddit_sample.csv')

-You can also use the :ref:`apiDataFrameHandler` to read data into pandas DataFrame
+You can also use the :py:class:`~aito.sdk.data_frame_handler.DataFrameHandler` to read data into pandas DataFrame

 .. _sdkInferTableSchema: